grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 first matched route.
 And with header matching, finding the exact match can be tricky.

-The pick will always be delegated to the picker from the matched child policy, even if it’s not in connectivity state READY (as opposed to weighted\_target, which will only pick the READY child policies).
+The pick will consider the child policies that are not reporting READY (unlike in most gRPC LB policies, e.g. weighted_target, only the READY child policies will be considered during pick).
+So the pick will always be delegated to the picker from the matched child, even if the child is in a non-READY connectivity state.

 There will also be cases where for an RPC, a match is found, but the child policy hasn’t generated the picker (for example, the child policy is still